27 9 / 2014

 We are currently hoping to cast 6 - 8 people in this production.

 RSVP on Facebook!

-Students with concentrations in literature (of any European language), history, art history, manuscript studies, history of the book, and other relevant disciplines are encouraged to apply.
-Limited enrollment is by competitive application; students from Center for Renaissance Studies consortium schools (http://www.newberry.org/center-renaissance-studies-consortium-members) have priority, in accordance with the consortium agreement.
-Fees are waived for students from consortium institutions.
-Such students may be eligible to apply for travel funds to attend (http://www.newberry.org/newberry-renaissance-consortium-grants).
+Students from Center for Renaissance Studies consortium schools (http://www.newberry.org/center-renaissance-studies-consortium-members) may be eligible to apply for travel funds to attend this program (http://www.newberry.org/newberry-renaissance-consortium-grants).
 Each member university sets its own policies and deadlines; contact your Representative Council member in advance for details.

 Center for Renaissance Studies